RafaelSterzinger/AlphaTrader/README.md

     Comparing Deep Q-Network (DQN) and Proximal Policy Optimization (PPO) algorithms and their effectiveness in the forex market.
 There are also possibilities to try different PPO algorithms from [this](https://arxiv.org/abs/1707.06347) paper.
 ----
-Depending on the speed of progress there is also the idea of including sentiment analysis in the model.
-Papers on this topic are:

-* [Forex trading and Twitter: Spam, bots, and reputation manipulation](https://arxiv.org/abs/1804.02233) => General research on the influence of Tweets on the market and whether to buy, hold or sell)

-* [Listening to Chaotic Whispers: A Deep Learning Framework for News-oriented Stock Trend Prediction](https://arxiv.org/pdf/1712.02136) => Using Hybrid Attention Networks (HAN), Recurrent Neural Networks (RNN) and a self-paced learning (SPL) mechanism to process recent news, related to the stock market.

-There is also a whole different approach to this problem using images and Convolutional Neural Networks (CNN) or Recurrent Neural Networks (RNN), with a focus on Long Short-Term Memory (LSTM).
+There is also a whole different approach to this problem using images and Convolutional Neural Networks (CNN) or RNN's, with a focus on Long Short-Term Memory (LSTM).
 One of both methods may find application in the future, when the focus is on fine-tuning and varying the existing model.

 **CNN's**